wamp-proto/wamp-cicd/templates/README.md

 - ❌ Cannot symlink templates from `wamp-cicd` submodule
 - ❌ GitHub ignores `.github/` content in submodules
 - ✅ Must copy templates into each repository's `.github/` directory
-- ✅ Can automate copying via scripts or workflows
+- ✅ Can automate copying via `just deploy-github-templates`

 ## Maintenance

 - Templates are maintained in `wamp-cicd` repository
-- Updates should be made here and then copied to dependent repos
+- Updates should be made here and then deployed to dependent repos
-- Consider creating a script/workflow to automate template synchronization
+- Use `just deploy-github-templates` to sync templates

 ## References